cypnk/CAPTCHA/README.md

 Both the server-side and client-side nonces are hashed together to create a third random string, which shortened to 8 characters for the CAPTCHA.

 To verify the CAPTCHA, take the sent nonce and check it against the value stored in the visitor's session.
 And then combine the nonce and cnonce and use SHA-256 hash.
-Then take the first 8 characters to match the CAPTCHA input value.
+Then take the first 8 characters to match the CAPTCHA input value after base64 encoding the output and removing some characters which are easily confused with each other from the result.
 ```
 // Example in PHP.
 Remember to sanitize in production.
 function verifyCaptcha() {
+	if ( session_status() === PHP_SESSION_NONE ) {
+		session_start();
+	}

 	$nonce		= $_POST['nonce'] ?? '';
 	$snonce		= $_SESSION['nonce'] ?? '';